TheVirtuoid/FunWithJavaScript-Public/games/snake/snake-base/Snake/Snake.design.md

 ## Properties

+All properties are read-only unless otherwise noted.

 ### Public
 1. `position` (Vector) - position of the snake.
 Derived from `head`
 2. `speed` (Number) - how fast the snake is moving
 3. `direction` (Vector) - the direction the snake is moving.
 Derived from `head`
 4. `length` (Number) - the length of the snake.
+Derived from `body`
+5. `body` (Array of Vector) - the position of the body segments of the snake.
+Does not include the head.
 Derived from `body`

 ### Private
 1. `head` (Head) - the head of the snake